 Dry Eye Treatment

-Our optometrists, Andrew Bowden, Nicole Arnold and Cassie Baan, specialise in diagnosing and treating dry eyes.
+Our optometrists, Andrew Bowden, Nicole Arnold, Cassie Baan and Cleo Yip, have a special interest in diagnosing and treating dry eyes.
 And they understand that tears have several important functions:

 - They wash away debris and waste products from the eye surface.

 - They keep the cornea moist, comfortable and prevent blurring.

 - They provide nutrients to the eye and carry immune substances to help prevent and fight infections.